seamplex/feenox/doc/feenox.markdown

 It can be used as `end_time = infinite` or to define improper integrals with infinite limits.
 Default is $2^{50} \approx 1 \times 10^{15}$.

-### `in_outer_initial`

-Flag that indicates if the current step is the initial step of an optimization of fit run.

 ### `in_static`

-Flag that indicates if feenox is solving the iterative static calculation.
+Flag that indicates if FeenoX is solving the iterative static calculation.

+This is a read-only variable that is non zero if the static calculation.

 ### `in_static_first`